-4 The total number of Italian first instance courts is 141.
+&lt;sup>4 The total number of Italian first instance courts is 141.
 Apparently, in-court restructurings have not been filed in approximately 17 Italian courts.

-5 The precise number of total out-of-court restructuring procedures (accordi di ristrutturazione) is hard to quantify, for several reasons.
+&lt;sup>5 The precise number of total out-of-court restructuring procedures (accordi di ristrutturazione) is hard to quantify, for several reasons.

 The number of proceedings resulting for each court from the National Court Register (Portale della Giustizia Telematica - PST) not always corresponded to the number of proceedings that have proved to exist at the Court records office, when accessed in person.
 Such numbers have proved inaccurate due to the fact that some courts have registered out-of-court restructurings (accordo di ristrutturazione) under the inappropriate category, or have registered them twice (preliminary filings and final filings), and others have registered as out-of-court restructuring (accordo di ristrutturazione) procedures for consumers, professionals or non-commercial businesses (procedure di sovraindebitamento pursuant to the Italian law of 27 January 2012, No. 3).
-La Spezia court (the main outlier in our sample), for instance, had 86 filings resulting from PST and 5 "real" filings; similarly, Treviso court had 40 filings resulting from PST and 23 "real" filings).
+La Spezia court (the main outlier in our sample), for instance, had 86 filings resulting from PST and 5 "real" filings; similarly, Treviso court had 40 filings resulting from PST and 23 "real" filings.
+Other courts have proved to be more accurate (Rome court had 73 filings resulting from PST and 74 "real" filings).
 The numbers coincided perfectly for several courts (e.g., Milan 156, Naples 27, Florence 24, Prato 22).